ayumi-cloud/oc-security-module/README.md

 ## Requirements ##

-> This library requires PHP 7.3 or greater, due to using Laravel 6 or greater, Apache 2.4.10 or greater.
+> This library requires PHP 7.3 or greater, Laravel 6 or greater and if using Apache 2.4.10 or greater.

 ## Contributing ##